mllemackey/Weather-app/readme.md

 ## Running the Application

 To run the application execute `./bin/weather CITYNAME` where CITYNAME should be replaced with actual city name.
-Weather conditions and current temperature in London should be printed.
+Weather conditions and current temperature in entered city should be printed.

 ```
 $: ./bin/weather London